What types of organizations does the Foundation support?

 Can a meeting be scheduled to discuss a possible grant request?

-How often are grant requests considered by the board?
+How often are grant requests considered?

 The Foundation’s board typically meets eleven times a year to consider grant requests.